jk-jeon/jk-jeon.github.io/_posts/2022-02-16-jeaiii-algorithm.md

 # Back to fixed-length case

 So far we only have looked at the case of $32$-bit unsigned integers.
-For $64$-bit integers, what people typically do is to divide the input number by $10^9$ so that the quotient and the remainder now both fit into $32$-bits, and they can be printed with methods for $32$-bit numbers.
-When the quotient is not zero, then we always print $9$ digits for the remainder, no matter how small it is.
+For $64$-bit integers, what people typically do is to first divide the input number by $10^9$ so that the quotient and the remainder both fit into $32$-bits, and then print them using methods for $32$-bit numbers.
+Note that when the quotient is not zero, we always print $9$ digits for the remainder no matter how small it is.
 As we can see in the benchmark above, when the length is known we can do a lot better than the general case.

-What we have done in `itoa_always_10_digits` is not so bad, but we can certainly do better by choosing $D=32$ which eliminates the need for performing masking at each step.
+While what we have done in `itoa_always_10_digits` is not so bad, we can certainly do better by choosing $D=32$ which eliminates the need for performing masking at each generation of $2$ digits.
 Recall that all we need to do is to find an integer $y$ satisfying

 $$\tag{$*$}
   \frac{2^{D}n}{10^{k}} \leq y < \frac{2^{D}(n+1)}{10^{k}}
 $$

 for given $n$.
-Since we want to print $9$ digits, we take $k=8$.
+Since we want to always print $9$ digits, we take $k=8$.
 What's different from the previous case is that now $n$ can be any integer in the range $[1,10^{9}-1]$, in particular it can be very small.
 In this case, one can show by exhaustively checking all possible $n$'s that the inequality

 $$\tag{$**$}
   \frac{1}{n}\left\lceil\frac{2^{D}n}{10^{k}}\right\rceil